dvln/out/README.md

 11. Support for plugin formatters to roll your own format (or support other output mechanisms)
 12. Optional: "detailed" errors type adds stack from orig error instance, wrapping of errors

-Note: more examples on the last couple of options will be forthcoming.

 Thanks much to the Go community for ideas, open packages, etc to form some of these ideas (particularly the Go authors, spf13 and the Dropbox folks).